 - an assessment of the necessity and proportionality of the processing operations in relation to the purposes; and

-- an assessment of the risks to the rights and freedoms of data subjects and the measures envisaged to address the risks.
+- an assessment of the risks to the rights and freedoms of data subjects and the measures envisaged addressing the risks.

 For example (and ignoring the lawful basis for processing for now), is the use of facial recognition technology in a pub to identify who should be served next both necessary and proportionate?
 In truth, probably not even if it seems a good idea and the technology is available.

-There is no specific lay out for your DPIA but the ICO provide a sample template here and the French regulator, CNIL, have created a software tool that helps controllers through the process.
-The English version can be downloaded here.
+There is no specific layout for your DPIA but the ICO provide a sample template here and the French regulator, CNIL, has created a software tool that helps controllers through the process.

 Monitoring and reviewing your DPIA